"The Government's model is not in the numbers": the Executive's response to the increase in tourists in 2026

 No hay anuncios

-Estarellas indicated that, probably due to the heat, in May there is already "movement of tourism", without taking into account that the increase indicated by the INE is only until April.
-"It is true that the idea of containment must be very closely linked to regulation", he added.
-"We are here to regulate, de-seasonalize, put a stop to and remove everything that is not legal", he indicated after the meeting of the board against intrusion.
-"We also have very clear that tourism is our main economic engine.
+Estarellas indicated that, probably due to the heat, in May there is already "tourism movement", without taking into account that the increase indicated by the INE is only until April.
+"It is true that the idea of containment must be closely linked to regulation", he added.
+"We are here to regulate, de-seasonalize, put a stop to and remove everything that is not legal", he indicated after the meeting of the anti-intrution committee.
+"We are also very clear that tourism is our main economic engine.
 We will see the figures at the end of the season", he remarked.
-Estarellas reiterated the Government's work with the regulations against excess tourism and against intrusion to combat "all those who want to take advantage of the work of many", he sentenced.
+Estarellas reiterated the Government's work with regulations against excess tourism and against intrusion to combat "all those who want to take advantage of the work of many", he sentenced.

-The INE figures are currently the only ones available, since the monthly data that can be found on the Government's website are not updated and the latest available are from February.
+The INE figures are currently the only ones available, since the monthly data found on the Government's website are not updated and the latest available are from February.

 Cargando